jetstack/kube-oidc-proxy/demo/README.md

 CLOUD=digitalocean make terraform_apply
 ```

-This will create cluster themselves and a Service Account to manage Google
+This will create each cluster and a Service Account to manage Google Cloud DNS
-Cloud DNS records for DNS challenges and OIDC secrets for all clusters.
-It
+records for DNS challenges and OIDC secrets for all clusters.
+It should
-should generate a JSON configuration file for each cluster in
+generate a JSON configuration file for each cluster in
 `./manifests/[google|amazon|digitalocean]-config.json` respectively.

 ## Configuration